karthikakp-gif/internship_/README.md

-#  Machine learning used in Job salary prediction
+#  Machine learning used in Job salary prediction.

 ##  Overview
 This project focuses on classification using machine learning.
 It includes data preprocessing, EDA, feature engineering, and model building.